-Damon Knight. Often misattributed to Charles Fort.

 Kenneth was sure he hadn't heard right.
 "That's…impossible?"

 "It's true.
 Even the driver of the truck survived.
 Here, I'll show you."

 She pulled up the story on her phone.
 Kenneth read it twice.
 She was right: No casualties reported.
+Not even any serious injuries.
 A miracle.